bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 Despite the popularity of the Hammer Time deck, when we do Analysis of Variance and predictive modeling, this entry will have to be dropped, as there is no variance in the Archetype (only one deck in that umbrella).

 Now we'll consider Fetchlands.
 Below is a table showing the prevalence of different Fetchlands in the top 60 most played decks in Modern.
-In the first row, for example, we see that Bloodstained Mire, a Black/Red Fetchland, is absent from 46 of the top 60 most played decks, zero decks play it as a "1-off", three strategies play two copies of the card, four strategies play it in a set of three, and seven separate strategies out of the 60 most played decks choose to play 4 Bloodstained Mire.
+In the second row, for example, we see that Bloodstained Mire, the Black/Red Fetchland, is absent from 46 of the top 60 most played decks.
+Zero decks play it as a "one-off", three strategies play two copies of the card, four strategies play it in a set of three, and seven separate strategies out of the 60 most played decks choose to play four Bloodstained Mire.

 In addition to this, we can see that Windswept Heath is often played in sets of four.
 Knowing a little trivia, this is likely because it was the only Fetchland from Khans of Tarkir that players could guarantee to get if - rather than purchase a booster pack with random cards - they bought the [Magic Origins: Clash Pack](https://mtg.fandom.com/wiki/Magic_Origins/Clash_pack).